TimBartelsmeier/jingleplayer/readme.md

 ### Test modes
 To check whether everything works before using the program, e.g. ...
 - ... whether all games & jingles are set up properly;
-- ... whether all audio files (jingles, announcements, ...) play properly, have an appropriate volume, ...;
+- ... whether all audio files (jingles, announcements, ...) play properly, have an appropriate volume, etc.;
 - ... whether playback control works;

 you can use the built-in test mode(s).
 To test everything, simple call the program as you would do for your actual usage and add `--test`.
 See `--help` for more details.